 A SAFER DAYTIME & NIGHT TIME ECONOMY

-The BID is continuously involved in a multi-agency operation to tackle antisocial behaviour and public nuisance issues in the town centre, mainly caused by beggars, spice users and street drinkers.
+The BID is continuously involved in a multi-agency operation to tackle antisocial behaviour and public nuisance issues in the town centre, mainly caused by beggars, and street drinkers.
 It’s a problem not just isolated to Blackpool town centre but prevalent in town centres throughout the UK.

 The operation is ongoing, working with the Police, Trading Standards, Housing Options and the drug and alcohol service.
 Although legally the process is quite slow the BID are pleased to report that the number of successes is steadily growing.
-This has lead to a number of Criminal Behaviour Orders being issued, with more cases on the court schedule.
+This has led to a number of Criminal Behaviour Orders being issued, with more cases on the court schedule.